-Our failure to obtain marketing approval in foreign jurisdictions would prevent our drug candidates from being marketed abroad, and any approval we are granted for our drug candidates in the U.S. would not assure approval of drug candidates in foreign jurisdictions.
+Our failure to obtain marketing approval in foreign jurisdictions would prevent QINLOCK and our drug candidates from being marketed abroad, and any approval we are granted for QINLOCK or our drug candidates in the U.S. would not assure approval of QINLOCK or our drug candidates in foreign jurisdictions.

 In order to market and sell our products in the EU and many other jurisdictions, we must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
-In Greater China, our licensee will be responsible for obtaining marketing approval for ripretinib.
+In Greater China, our licensee will be responsible for obtaining marketing approval for QINLOCK.
 The approval procedure varies among countries and can involve additional testing as well as additional information and filings.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the U.S., it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 We may not (and/or our licensees, as applicable, may not) obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.
+We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market outside the U.S., Canada, and Australia.

-Even if we obtain marketing approval for our drug candidates, the terms of approvals and ongoing regulation of our products may limit how we manufacture and market our products and compliance with such requirements may involve substantial resources, which could materially impair our ability to generate revenue.
+The terms of the marketing approval of QINLOCK, and any future approved products, and ongoing regulation of our products, may limit how we manufacture and market our products and compliance with such requirements may involve substantial resources, which could materially impair our ability to generate revenue.

-Even if marketing approval of a drug candidate is granted, an approved product and its manufacturer and marketer are subject to ongoing review and extensive regulation, which may include the requirement to implement a REMS or to conduct costly post-marketing studies or clinical trials and surveillance to monitor the safety or efficacy of the product.
-We must also comply with requirements concerning advertising and promotion for any of our drug candidates for which we obtain marketing approval.
+Even after marketing approval of a drug candidate is granted, an approved product and its manufacturer and marketer are subject to ongoing review and extensive regulation, which may include the requirement to implement a REMS or to conduct costly post-marketing studies or clinical trials and surveillance to monitor the safety or efficacy of the product.
+We must also comply with requirements concerning advertising and promotion for QINLOCK and any of our drug candidates for which we obtain marketing approval.
 Promotional communications with respect to prescription drugs are subject to a variety of legal and regulatory restrictions and must be consistent with the information in the product's approved labeling.
-Thus, we will not be able to promote any products we develop for indications or uses for which they are not approved.
+Thus, we will not be able to promote QINLOCK or any future approved products for indications or uses for which they are not approved.
 In addition, manufacturers of approved products and those manufacturers' facilities are required to ensure that quality control and manufacturing procedures conform to cGMPs, which include requirements relating to quality control and quality assurance as well as the corresponding maintenance of records and documentation and reporting requirements.
 We and our contract manufacturers could be subject to periodic unannounced inspections by the FDA to monitor and ensure compliance with cGMPs.